petershank/factor-site/README.md

 # factor-site
-a website for practicing prime factorization in your head
+An awesome website for practicing prime factorization in your head